rust-lang/async-book/src/02_execution/01_chapter.md

 and building new asynchronous primitives.
 If you decide to skip this section now, you may want to bookmark it to revisit in the future.

-Now, with that out of the, way, let's talk about the `Future` trait.
+Now, with that out of the way, let's talk about the `Future` trait.